-- Q To change the apparent speed of an audio clip without changing its duration, which effect would you use? - A The PitchShifter effect can modify the apparent pitch or energy level for a clip while still maintaining sync with a video clip. - Q What's the difference between the Delay and Reverb effects? - A Delay creates a distinct, single echo that can repeat and gradually fade.
+- A The PitchShifter effect can modify the apparent pitch or energy level for a clip while still maintaining sync with a video clip. - Q What's the difference between the Delay and Reverb effects? - A Delay creates a distinct, single echo that can repeat and gradually fade.
 Reverb creates a mix of echoes to simulate the accoustic characteristics of a room.
-It has multiple parameters that take the hard edge off the echo you hear in the Delay effect. - How do you apply the same audio effect with the same parameters to three audio tracks? - A The easiest way is to create a submix track, with those three tracks sending audio to it.
-Then apply the effect to the submix. - Q Name three ways to remove background noise from a clip. - A You can use a Notch or Dynamics effect within Adobe Premiere Pro or send the clip to Adobe Audition to use its advanced noise reduction controls.
+It has multiple parameters that take the hard edge off the echo you hear in the Delay effect. - How can you remove background noise from a clip? - A You can use a Notch effect within Adobe Premiere Pro or send the clip to Adobe Audition to use its advanced noise reduction controls.